nik-murthy/quality-code/README.md

 Checkstyle violations by severity: [warning:15]
 ```

+The task generates a report at the location mentioned above.
+You can view the files with violations and the nature of the violations in an easy to understand manner.

+The task exited successfully in the first case.
 However, you might want the task to exit with failure in case of violations.
 Adding the below lines to the `build.gradle` file will make the task fail -

 ```
 checkstyle {